sourcegraph/about/handbook/engineering/roles.md

 ### Responsibilities

 - Directly contribute through code, RFCs or PR reviews for a minimum of roughly 50% of their time.
-- Collaborate with [product](../product/index.md) to maintain a [prioritized roadmap](../../direction/index.md) for the work owned by their team as well as quarterly [OKRs](../../company/okrs/index.md)
-- Plan and commit to a set of work that will be accomplished by the team for each [monthly release](releases/index.md) and capture those commitments in a [tracking issue](tracking_issues.md) on GitHub.
-- Help keep the team focused on their goals while keeping them aware of the higher level picture.
-- Identify blockers or productivity issues and work with the team to address them.
-- Run weekly team sync meetings.
-- Communicate progress to stakeholders and other parts of the company (e.g. at company meeting).
-- Conduct monthly [retrospectives](../../retrospectives/index.md) with their team.
-- Scale themselves out by organizing and delegating work to other teammates.
-- Mentor and coach other teammates with timely feedback as appropriate in order to uphold team values and help them grow.
-- Collaborate with Engineering Managers to ensure team mates have everything they need to succeed and deliver on the goals of the team.

-## Engineering Manager

-Engineering managers lead, grow, and develop teams of software engineers.

-### Responsibilities

-Build an exceptional team that achieves results.

-- Ensure that your team has a roadmap that documents how it is going to achieve its [OKRs](../../company/okrs/index.md).
+- Ensure that the team has a roadmap that documents how it is going to achieve its [OKRs](../../company/okrs/index.md).
-- Ensure the your team's [tracking issue](tracking_issues.md) captures the work that each teammate has committed to for each [monthly release](releases/index.md).
+- Ensure the the team's [tracking issue](tracking_issues.md) captures the work that each teammate has committed to for each [monthly release](releases/index.md).
 - Post a weekly update by EOD Monday on the tracking issue that answers the following questions:
   1. What work did the team do last week?
     - This is a summary not details.
 The details should exist in each teammate's individual update and shouldn't be repeated.